shamalle/calculate-sum-mnist/README.md

 ### Evaluating on test set

 Evaluate the model selected on the test set and visualizing some examples.
-Show the accuracy of the final chosen model on the test set for each pair of digits.